Baron-von-Riedesel/Jemm/Readme.txt

      won't work anymore and may also cause a crash.
 Not unusual is that the current text font becomes corrupted ( text font bitmaps must be copied from ROM to VGA memory when a video text mode is set ).
-   - if MOVEXBDA causes a system lock during boot, add the /A option to the line in CONFIG.SYS that loads the driver.
+   - if MOVEXBDA.EXE causes a system lock during boot, add the /A option to the line in CONFIG.SYS that loads the driver.
 This aligns the XBDA to a kB boundary, which may cure the lock.

  8. License